EdgeNet-project/edgenet-project.github.io/index.md

 # Status

-As of February 2019, EdgeNet is under active development.
-A prototype with around 30 worker nodes from around the world is accessible to the public via the [EdgeNet Portal](https://sundewcluster.appspot.com/).
+As of March 2020, EdgeNet is under active development.
+A prototype with around 60 worker nodes from around the world is accessible to the public via the [EdgeNet Portal](https://sundewcluster.appspot.com/).
 Please see [our space on GitHub](https://github.com/EdgeNet-Project) for up-to-date information!